 Bear Trust International is an American organization that protects different bear species around the world and their habitats through education, research, management, and habitat conservation.

-It is established to help and rescue these species and reduce the number of endangered species.
-It is one of the most successful charities in the world which has rescued over 60 Pandas.
+It was established to help rescue these species and reduce the number of endangered species.
+It is one of the most successful charities in the world, which has rescued over 60 Pandas.

 Hauser Bears is a UK-based charity with a mission to change people’s attitudes towards bears.
 Their main work revolves around research and education to ensure a future for all bear species.